labynocle/greasemonkey-hater_killer_script/README.md

 Notes from the author
 ---------------------

-* This script which help you to improve your user experience during browsing.
+* This script will help you to improve your user experience during browsing.
 * I'm not responsible if you're offended by the actor list.
 * This is just a fucking joke :)